MonaBlisse/Bluprint/README.md

 bower install
 ```

+If you plan on using this theme for your local development environment, make sure you adjust the `gulpfile.js`.
+On line `17`, change the proxy address to your vhost domain.

+> For example, your vhost is setup as a localhost.
+Once you run the `gulp` command, `BrowserSync` will automatically load up a new page directed at localhost.

 Next, update or delete this readme.

 Almost done!
 Now, you've reached the final step: creating an awesome wordpress themes.